ONLYOFFICE/docspace-api-sdk-java/docs/FilesFoldersApi.md

 > FolderContentIntegerWrapper getFolderByFolderId(folderId, userIdOrGroupId, filterType, roomId, excludeSubject, applyFilterOption, extension, searchArea, formsItemKey, formsItemType, count, startIndex, sortBy, sortOrder, filterValue, location)

+Get a folder by IDReturns the detailed list of files and folders located in the folder with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-folder-by-folder-id/).